They are excessively high levels of cholesterol or fats (lipids) in the blood.

 Symptoms include irregular or absent menstrual periods, infertility, weight problems, acne, excess facial and body hair, and thinning hair.

-Women who are overweight with PCOS may also have low levels of HDL cholesterol and high levels of triglycerides.
+Women who are overweight with PCOS may also have low HDL cholesterol levels and high levels of triglycerides.

-These lipid disorders put women with PCOS at higher risk of cardiovascular disease later in life.
+These lipid disorders put women with PCOS at higher risk of cardiovascular disease.

 PCOS is not curable, but it can be treated with medications and changes in diet and exercise.

 The term metabolic syndrome refers to a group of metabolic risk factors.
-People who have the metabolic syndrome are at risk of developing serious conditions such as cardiovascular disease and diabetes.
+People with metabolic syndrome are at risk of developing severe conditions such as cardiovascular disease and diabetes.

-Metabolic syndrome is often defined as the presence of three or more risk factors.
+Metabolic syndrome is often defined as three or more risk factors.

-Circumference of the high waist: Men : equal or superior to 40 inches; Women : equal to or greater than 35 inches.
+Circumference of the high waist: Men are equal or superior to 40 inches; women are similar to or greater than 35 inches.

-High blood pressure: equal to or greater than 135/85 mm Hg, or currently taking medication to reduce BP.
+High blood pressure is equal to or greater than 135/85 mm Hg, or is currently taking medication to reduce BP.

 The main goal of treatment is to reduce the risk of cardiovascular disease and diabetes.

-Changes in lifestyle also help, lose weight, eat a healthy diet with less fat and cholesterol.
+Lifestyle changes also help lose weight and eat a healthy diet with less fat and cholesterol.

-Many people with endogenous Cushing’s syndrome (not caused by medications) have hyperlipidemia due to long-term exposure to high levels of cortisol.
+Many people with endogenous Cushing’s syndrome (not caused by medications) have hyperlipidemia due to long-term exposure to high cortisol levels.